Saabre-Team/db-to-s3-buildpack/README.md

 ### Disable

-If you wish to disable the buildpack on some environnements, set the DISABLE_DB_BACKUP env var to whatever
+If you wish to disable the scheduling on some environnements, set the DISABLE_DB_BACKUP_SCHEDULE env var to whatever

 ```
-$ scalingo -a my-app env-set "DISABLE_DB_BACKUP=chewbhakan"
+$ scalingo -a my-app env-set "DISABLE_DB_BACKUP_SCHEDULE=chewbhakan"
 ```

 ### Restoring